raminux/atomic-habits/1-the-surprising-power-of-atomic-habits.md

 2. What is it that causes some people to slide into unwanted habits and enables others to enjoy the compounding effects of good ones?

 ## Forget about goals, Focus on systems instead
+> - ==Goals== are about the results you want to achieve, while ==Systems== are about the **Processes** that lead to those results.
+> I see a great insight in this sentence.
+It strongly states that what determines my success is the habit of success.
+In other words, by having a good set of habits, I equipe myself with those systems that lead to my end goals seamlessly.
+I need to cultivate more and more of these processes to be able to grow and shine with focus.
+> The only way to win is to get better each day.

+- So, I have to fix my system.
+Then the result takes care of itself!
+This is true in any areas of life.
+Focus on system not goal!

+- Goals are good just for setting the direction, otherwise if they take more of our attention than what the system needs, the following problems will arise:
+1. Winners and losers have the same goals.
+Winners have a system of continuous small improvements, while losers don't!

+2. Achieving a goal is only a momentary change.
+Being tidy and clean always is different from cleaning the room every week.

+3. Goals restrict your happiness.
+Either you have to enjoy the process or enjoy the result.
+Enjoying the process means living with great happiness every moment of my life.
+Goals restric happiness and delay it until achieving it!
+That's not fun!

+4. Goals are at odds with long-term progress.
+Build the system and win the game of life, or set a goal and win once!
+Commit to the process and your success is guaranteed!

+## A System of Atomic Habits
+- If I want to change my habits, I need to change my system!
+By changing my system, I am able to remove bad habits and add good oned instead.
+This process is done step by step with easy, enjoyable, and powerful atomic routines.
+Let's do it!